With the largest fleet in the industry and offices all over the northeast, we can quickly respond to any emergency or routine needs.

 Even if you make sure the tree isn’t directly above the system, there are multiple ways that a tree presents a potential danger to the septic system.
 Most commonly, tree roots are the main perpetrator.
 Roots from plants, especially trees, are notorious for growing into pipes.
 If there aren’t already roots around your system, it’s best to avoid adding them.

 Trees also present a problem if they fall or are cut down and land onto your leach field.
 Depending on the weight, and location of the tree and your system, it’s possible that this damage affects pipes or the leach field by compacting the soil and rock that needs to accept the effluent to drain into the ground.
 Having any new trees planted a safe distance away from your system (usually at least 25 feet) ensures that neither roots or the tree itself can damage your tank, pipes, or leach field.

 When in doubt, consulting with your local septic system experts is the safest way to landscape or plant trees at a home with a septic system.
 Wind River Environmental offers services that help avoid or resolve problems related to tree roots in your drain lines.

-Sign up on our website to schedule any residential septic services – or call us at 1-800-499-1682 24 hours a day, 7 days a week.
+Sign up on our website to schedule any residential septic services – or call us at 1-800-499-1682.
 If you have any questions about how trees in your yard are affecting your septic system, don’t hesitate to contact WRE today!